Noelle Acheson is a 10-year veteran of company analysis, corporate finance and fund management, and a member of CoinDesk’s product team.

 As bitcoin exchanges have learned, China’s central bank has long been struggling to stem the tide of money moving outside of the country in search of better returns.
 An appealing domestic alternative that has the added benefit of boosting manufacturing is likely to attract the support of the authorities, ushering financial and strategic incentives for platforms and borrowers.

-And, of course, there's the impact blockchain development.
+And, of course, there’s the impact on blockchain development.